RoseLuu/weather-dashboard/README.md

 5. [Contribution](#contributions)

 ## Features
+* **PLEASE NOTE:** The API key is not included in the script.
+As a result, the deployed application will not function as intended.
+Please contact Mila Decker for the API key.
 * Users can look up current and five-day forecasts by searching for a city.
 * UV index will display with a green, yellow, red, or purple badge dependant on severity.
 * Up to five of the most recent search results are saved.